 Continued progress in accelerator physics and laser technology have enabled the development of a new class of tunable x-ray and gamma-ray light sources based on Compton scattering between a high-brightness, relativistic electron beam and a high intensity laser pulse produced via chirped-pulse amplification (CPA).
 A precision, tunable, monochromatic (< 0.4% rms spectral width) source driven by a compact, high-gradient X-band linac designed in collaboration with SLAC is under construction at LLNL.
-High-brightness (250 pC, 2 ps, 0.4 mm.mrad), relativistic electron bunches will interact with a Joule-class, 10 ps, diode-pumped CPA laser pulse to generate tunable γ-rays in the 0.5-2.5 MeV photon energy range.
-This gamma-ray source will be used to excite nuclear resonance fluorescence (NRF) in various isotopes.
-A very compact version of the accelerator (2.5 m) will also be used to generate medical x-rays in the 15-25 keV range.
+High-brightness (250 pC, 2 ps, 0.4 mm.mrad), relativistic electron bunches will interact with a Joule-class, 10 ps, diode-pumped CPA laser pulse to generate tunable $\gamma$ -rays in the 0.5-2.5 MeV photon energy range.
+This gamma-ray source will be used to excite nuclear resonance fluorescence in various isotopes.
 Fields of endeavor include homeland security, stockpile science and surveillance, nuclear fuel assay, and waste imaging and assay.
 The source design, key parameters, and current status will be discussed, along with important applications, including nuclear resonance fluorescence and high precision medical imaging.